Proposed genocidal law targeting GLB persons in Uganda

 2012-JUN: "Kill the gays bill" reintroduced to Parliament, strongly supported by Christian ecumenical council:

 The original Anti-Homosexuality Bill was reintroduced in February by its sponsor, Member of Parliament David Bahati.
-Although some news reports said that the death penalty had been removed from the bill, it remains in place.
+Although some news reports said that the death penalty had been removed from the bill, it has remained in place.

 At their annual meeting they: